jacoblearned/obsidian-template-by-note-name/README.md

-# Obsidian Template by Note Name
+# Template by Note Name

 This is a simple [Obsidian](https://obsidian.md/) plugin to automatically template notes based on their name when created or renamed.
 Users can template notes that match